-How charming are these tiny fondant succulents?
-Showing us how to make these edible DIY succulents is Sarah, my friend and pastry chef at the chic cafe The Hart and The Hunter.
+How charming are these tiny fondant succulents on mini cupcakes?
+Showing us how to make these edible DIY succulents is Sarah Lange, my friend and pastry chef at the chic cafe The Hart and The Hunter.

 Sarah also created this fun and witty video on how to make them!
 It’s very informative and if you’re serious about creating these yummy succulents, I’d watch it!
 It will answer whatever questions you have.
 They’re great for summer weddings, fiestas or just to impress your friends!